perezjust/GeoAdmin/README.md

 # GeoAdmin

+## Tools will be divided into the following categories

+### Interface values for Reporting ie 'Get Domain Values'.
+This list can be used to populate other tools.

+### Tools to be hooked up to Windows Scheduled Tasks.

 ## Domain Tools

 * Reorganize Domains in Alphabetic order.
 Domains get out of order because they are in the order they were added.